0ad/0ad/binaries/system/readme.txt

 -profile=NAME		(disabled)
 -replay=PATH		non-visual replay of a previous game, used for analysis purposes
-					  PATH is system path to commands.txt containing simulation log -writableRoot		store runtime game data in root data directory (only use if you have write permissions on that directory) -ooslog				dumps simulation state in binary and ASCII representations each turn,
+					  PATH is system path to commands.txt containing simulation log -replay-visual=PATH	visual replay of a previous game, used for analysis purposes PATH is system path to commands.txt containing simulation log -writableRoot		store runtime game data in root data directory (only use if you have write permissions on that directory) -ooslog				dumps simulation state in binary and ASCII representations each turn,